Why You Should Care About Myopia

 If you have a young child, we recommend regular eye exams because the condition is known to progress rapidly throughout childhood, causing significant risk to your child’s eye health in the long term.

-Visit Dr. Chang and Dr. Hutchins at Niwot Eyecare and Vision Therapy to learn more about myopia and myopia management.
+Visit Dr. Chang and Dr. Clark at Niwot Eyecare and Vision Therapy to learn more about myopia and myopia management.

 1 in 3 Children Have Myopia

 Statistics show an alarming increase in myopia (nearsightedness) among children—25% in the past 40 years alone.
 Today, myopia affects 40% of the population, and by the year 2050, half of the world’s population is expected to be myopic.